ultral/ultral.github.io/it/aac-en.md

 * **Horizontal axis** - timeline.
 * **Right vertical axis** - SLOC for Ansible roles(*blue line*).
-* **Left vertical axis** - the amount of tested/linted roles/playbooks.
+* **Left vertical axis** - the number of tested/linted roles/playbooks.
 * *Blue line* - Source Lines Of Code in YAML files.
 * *Red filler* - the amount of tested roles/playbooks.
-* *Magenta line* - number of engineers.
+* *Magenta line* - the number of engineers.

 With age, the velocity of changing infrastructure might go down.
 It is totally ok.
-From my point of view, there is correlation between the number of agreements & SLOC of your IaC.
+From my point of view, there is a correlation between the number of agreements & SLOC of your IaC.
 I'm not 100% sure that it's the best way to visualize agreements but it looks like there are some remarks:

-* The amount of code is a constantly growing.
+* The amount of code is constantly growing.
-* The amount of tests is an exponentially growing.
+* The amount of tests is exponentially growing.
 * The amount of tests correlates with the amount of code with a time gap.
 * The number of engineers is constant.